SonyaMoisset/MOOC-SEO-Search-Engine-Optimization-Specialization/README.md

 ### 09/02/2016
 - Enrolled in the program
 - Finished Week 1 | Getting Started & Introduction to SEO in Course 1 | Introduction to Search Engine Optimization
+- Finished Week 2 | Evolution of SEO in Course 1 | Introduction to Search Engine Optimization